 - joint or muscle pain

 Poor circulation is not a medical condition in itself, but it can happen if a person does not move enough during the day.
-It can also be a symptom of other conditions, including those below:
+It can also be a symptom of other conditions,

 Treatment for poor circulation depends on the underlying cause.
 Wearing compression wraps can help reduce swelling in the limbs.
 Exercising can also help improve circulation.